World-of-Workflows/WorkflowsUniversity/docs/04_getting_started/create-workflow.md

 26. Click **Save**
 27. Click **Publish**

 **Congratulations.** You have created your first workflow.
 When you click the option on a lead it should create a task to update the lead.
+You can now [Try it out](./try_it_out.html).

 **Note:** The **Liquid** system is a way of reading and writing data between activities.
 In World of Workflows, we support Liquid and JavaScript for this.